lightpoichich/baserow/docs/getting-started/database-plugin.md

 Views define how the table data is displayed to the user.
 By default the `grid` view type is included and that displays the data in spreadsheet like interface.
 Per table multiple views can be added and each view has its own settings.
-Of you for example have two grid views and you change the width of a certain field in grid A then it only changes for grid A and not for grid B. The views can be created, modified and deleted via the `baserow.contrib.database.views.handler.ViewHandler` and via the REST API.
+If you for example have two grid views and you change the width of a certain field in grid A then it only changes for grid A and not for grid B. The views can be created, modified and deleted via the `baserow.contrib.database.views.handler.ViewHandler` and via the REST API.